Ringdown

 In telephony, ringdown is a method of signaling an operator in which telephone ringing current is sent over the line to operate a lamp or cause the operation of a self-locking relay known as a drop.

 Ringdown is used in manual operation, and is distinguished from automatic signaling by dialing a number.
 The signal consists of a continuous or pulsed alternating current (AC) signal transmitted over the line.
 It may be used with or without a telephone switchboard.
 The term originated in magneto telephone signaling in which cranking the magneto generator, either integrated into the telephone set or housed in a connected ringer box, would not only ring its bell but also cause a drop to fall down at the telephone exchange switchboard, marked with the number of the line to which the magneto telephone instrument was connected.
+At the end of the conversation, one participant would crank to ring off, signaling the operator to take down the connection.
+In modern British English, "ring off" still means ending a telephone conversation, though it is of course done by other means.
+Ring off is also used figuratively to indicate no longer communicating with a person.

 The last ringdown telephone exchange in the United States was located at Bryant Pond, Maine, had 400+ subscribers, and converted to dial service in October 1983.